 (Note: please see the recipe card at the bottom of the post for the complete written instructions.)

 Step One Heat the oven to 350° Fahrenheit.
 Melt the butter in the skillet and add the onion, garlic, and oregano.
-Cook stirring occasionally for about 2 minutes until the onion is soft.
+Cook occasionally stirring for about 2 minutes until the onion is soft.

-Step Two Whisk in the cornstarch and, stirring constantly for about 1 minute.
+Step Two Whisk in the cornstarch and, constantly stirring for about 1 minute.
 Stir in the chicken broth and season with the black pepper.
 Continue cooking until boiling.
 Reduce heat to low and continue cooking for 2-3 minutes.

 Step Three Add the peas and carrots and continue to simmer on medium-low heat for about 3 minutes.